ksindi/managers-playbook/README.md

 ## Onboarding

-Having a good onboarding process is crucial to the success of your team and new team members.
-It ensures team members are contributing as early as possible and are assimilated into your processes and culture.
+Having a good onboarding process is crucial to the success of your team.
+It ensures new members are contributing as early as possible and are assimilated into your processes and culture.

 An onboarding process is successful if your new team member can contribute a bug fix on their first day of joining.